der Orgelist

 The first verse he played forte.

 The second verse with only a few voices, in a romantic style.
-For the last couplet he opened the full organ.

 And indeed the congregation enjoyed it.